wt merge

 wt merge runs these steps:

-3. Pre-merge hooks — Project commands run after rebase, before merge.
+- Pre-merge hooks — Hooks run after rebase, before merge.
 Failures abort.
-See Hooks.
+See

-Use --no-commit to skip all git operations (steps 1-2) and only run hooks and merge.
-Useful after preparing commits manually with wt step.
+Use --no-commit to skip committing uncommitted changes and squashing; rebase still runs by default and can rewrite commits unless --no-rebase is passed.
+Useful after preparing commits manually with wt step commit.
 Requires a clean working tree.

 Command reference

-wt merge - Merge worktree into target branch
+wt merge - Merge current branch into the target branch

 Usage: wt merge [OPTIONS] [TARGET]